Are you fostering a culture of care in your workplace?

-Now, businesses are shifting their efforts on creating a resilient workforce.
+Now, businesses are shifting their efforts to creating a resilient workforce.
 A report by AON showed that 80% of employers in Europe recognized the importance of health and wellbeing for companies in the long run with 55% of businesses likely to invest more in health and wellbeing moving forward.

 This has proven to be a step in the right direction for businesses, considering the amount of data that show how employee wellbeing affects an organization.
-The Productivity Commission released a report in 2019 that stated that negative mental health costs Australian businesses up $17 billion a year.
-Another report estimated the costs of absenteeism at $7 billion each year which was associated with chronic disease and ill health.
+The Productivity Commission released a report in 2019 that stated that negative mental health costs Australian businesses up to $17 billion a year.
+Another report estimated the costs of absenteeism at $7 billion each year which was associated with chronic disease and ill-health.

 As the global crisis prompted a prioritization of employee wellbeing, here are some of the main lessons we learned: